gcoulby/isolation-breach-p8/README.md

 # Isolation Breach P8

 This is a PICO-8 game I made called Isolation Breach.
-It is based on hacking mini games I used to play on FiveM servers.
+It is based one of the hacking mini game from Alien Isolation.

 ## How to play the game